On the Bloch-Kato conjecture for GSp(4): Aims of this paper

 \section{Aims of this paper}

 Euler systems are one of the most powerful tools for controlling the cohomology groups of global Galois representations, and hence for proving cases of the two interrelated conjectures linking these groups to values of $L$-functions: the Bloch--Kato conjecture and the Main Conjecture of Iwasawa Theory.
 More precisely, it follows from work of Kolyvagin, Kato and Rubin that if there exists an Euler system for some Galois representation $V$, and if the bottom class of this Euler system is non-zero, then we obtain a bound on the Selmer group of $V$.
-So, in order to make progress on the above conjectures, we need to first construct an Euler system for $V$, and then to prove a formula (an \emph{explicit reciprocity law}) relating the localisation of this Euler system at $p$ to the values of $L$-functions.
+So, in order to make progress on the above conjectures, we need to first construct an Euler system for $V$, and then to prove a formula (an \emph{explicit reciprocity law}) relating the localisation of this Euler system at $p$ to the critical values of $L$-functions.
+The goal of this paper is to carry out this program for the 4-dimensional spin Galois representations arising from Siegel modular forms of genus 2, i.e.~automorphic representations of the group $\GSp_4 / \QQ$.

-The goal of this paper is to carry out this program for the 4-dimensional spin Galois representations arising from Siegel modular forms for the group $\operatorname{Sp}_4(\ZZ)$ (of sufficiently regular weights).
 This builds on earlier work carried out in the paper \cite{LSZ17} together with Chris Skinner, where we constructed an Euler system for these spin Galois representations.
-At the time that paper was written, we faced severe conceptual difficulties in proving an explicit reciprocity law for the Euler system; so we could not rule out the possibility that the entire Euler system was zero, and the arithmetic applications given in \emph{op.cit.} were conditional on assuming that the Euler system satisfied an explicit reciprocity law of the expected form.
+At the time that paper was written, the tools were not available to prove an explicit reciprocity law for the Euler system; so we could not rule out the possibility that the entire Euler system was zero, and the arithmetic applications given in \emph{op.cit.} were conditional on assuming that the Euler system satisfied an explicit reciprocity law of the expected form.
+The main result of the present paper is a proof of the missing explicit reciprocity law.